-Vetting – Do your homework before you travel and check what the accommodation is like.
-As a general rule, if you wouldn’t stay there with your own child, you shouldn’t be using it for the trip!
+Vetting – Do your homework before you travel and check what the accommodation is like. only use suitable accomodation for the trips.
 If the accommodation is overseas, it clearly won’t be practical to visit in person before the trip, but maybe some online research (e.g. Trip Advisor) and/or local contacts can help verify that where you are staying is what you need and are expecting.

 The Checklist is a guide, and it is worth remembering that the trip organiser is ultimately responsible for the trip and all the elements that go into it.

 When planning any trip abroad, you must give contact information to BSUK Safeguarding Officer so that, in the event of an emergency, we can help.
 Please use the Travelling Team Contact Details Form to provide this information.